Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Experimental design

 We test our algorithm on the subway network of Munich (cf. Figure~\ref{fig:munich-network}) that we enrich by an assumption about the \gls{acr:ft} layout, and generate instances based on publicly available data where possible.

 In the following, we describe our case study and summarize the sources used and the resulting parameters in Table~\ref{tab:exp_params}.
 Following the General Transit Feed Specification (GTFS) for the Munich subway network, trip data includes physical locations and timetable information.
-We concatenate trips from a representative day to reach a reasonable assumption on \gls{acr:pt} vehicles' routes through the network during the considered time period.
+We concatenate trips from a representative day to reach a reasonable assumption on \revone{85} \gls{acr:pt} vehicles' routes through the network during the considered time period.
 Specifically, we assume that two trips are performed by the same vehicle if they end and start at the same \gls{acr:pt} stop, and no other trip starts or ends at the same stop in the time between the two considered vehicles.
 Based on information by the operator \citep{MVG2023}, we set heterogeneous vehicle capacities from $\{870, 910, 936 \}$ by randomly assigning vehicle types according to the probabilities $\{0.52, 0.13, 0.35 \}$ that reflect the current vehicle type distribution in Munich's \gls{acr:pts}.

 We sample passenger requests between 6 a.m. and 11 a.m. based on the urban travel demand simulation tool MITO \citep[cf.][]{MoeckelKuehnelEtAl2020}.
-Here, we scale the demand per passenger request to $\Demand^{\Request}=24.71, \medspace \Request \in \SetOfRequests^{\Passenger}$ such that the complete set of $10,000$ sampled requests represents the demand in the evaluated time period, which we derive based on the operator's data for an entire year \citep[cf.][]{MVG2023}.
-We pre-compute passengers' potential paths as described in Section~\ref{subsection:graph-construction}.
+Here, we scale the demand per passenger request to $\Demand^{\Request}=24.71, \medspace \Request \in \SetOfRequests^{\Passenger}$ such that the complete set of $10{,}000$ sampled requests represents the demand in the evaluated time period, which we derive based on the operator's data for an entire year \citep[cf.][]{MVG2023}.
+We \revone{require a service level of $\ServiceLevel = 0.999$ and} pre-compute passengers' potential paths as described in Section~\ref{subsection:graph-construction}.